The Pixel Watch 3 is Google’s latest flagship smartwatch, replacing the Google Pixel Watch 2 that arrived in October 2022.

 The most significant difference between the Pixel Watch 3 and Pixel Watch 2 is the case sizes.

-The latest generation is available in a new 45mm size alongside the existing 41mm version, meaning it’s a better fit for those with larger wrists.
+The latest generation comes in a new 45mm size, complementing the existing 41mm version, making it a better fit for those with larger wrists.

-For the Pixel Watch 2, the equation is very different; you only have one edition to choose from (41mm) and, with the release of the third generation, it’s also much cheaper.
+The equation is very different for the Pixel Watch 2; you only have one edition to choose from (41mm), and with the release of the third generation, it’s also much cheaper.

 Google is currently retailing the Pixel Watch 2 for a reduced $239/£239, while the LTE upgrade is available for only an additional $50/£50.